Allied Health Building, Room 122

 If a student is asked to leave a class due to disruption or lack of participation, the student will be counted absent for that entire class.

-The rules above apply to all unplanned absences.
-Prior approval of planned absences and approval of excused absences are solely at the discretion of the faculty based on the circumstances and reasons for absence.
+The rules above apply to all unplanned and unexcused absences.
+Prior approval of absence and approval of excused absence are solely at the discretion of the faculty based on the circumstances and reasons for absence.
 Written validation is required for any absence that is considered excused and exempt from this policy.
+Excused absences are allowed in the following circumstances: campus-directed quarantine through the health services of AC, personal illness supported by a primary health care provider's note or excuse, and death or funeral within immediate family.
+Other circumstances may be considered for approval upon submission of a written request by the student.
+This will be determined by an ad hoc committee of the 3 faculty members.

-Following an absence, the student is responsible for getting missed notes/assignments/copies of handouts, etc. from classmates.
-The student is also responsible for getting any needed clarification of missed information from the course instructor.
+Following an absence, the student is responsible for obtaining missed notes, assignments, copies of handouts, etc. from classmates.
+The student is also responsible for obtaining any needed clarification of missed information from the course instructor.

 THE LEAD INSTRUCTOR RESERVES THE RIGHT TO MODIFY THE SYLLABUS AS NEEDED DURING THE SEMESTER.
 ANY MODIFICATIONS WILL BE ANNOUNCED IN CLASS.